KarelZe/thesis/references/obsidian/🎄Tree-based Methods/Random Forests/@hastietrevorElementsStatisticalLearning2009.md

 Variable importance can be retrieved from the forest.
 At each split in each tree, the improvement in the split-criterion is the importance measure attributed to the splitting variable, and is accumulated over all the trees in the forest separately for each variable. (p.
 593)

+## Annotations

+# Annotations
+(14/12/2022, 06:57:13)

+“It is difficult to give a general rule on how to choose the number of observations in each of the three parts, as this depends on the signal-tonoise ratio in the data and the training sample size.
+A typical split might be 50% for training, and 25% each for validation and testing:” ([Hastie, Trevor et al., 2009, p.
+241](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=241&annotation=MLMYR5JW))

+“Of course, the main caveat here is “independent,” and bagged trees are not.
+Figure 8.11 illustrates the power of a consensus vote in a simulated example, where only 30% of the voters have some knowledge.
+In Chapter 15 we see how random forests improve on bagging by reducing the correlation between the sampled trees.
+Note that when we bag a model, any simple structure in the model is lost.
+As an example, a bagged tree is no longer a tree.
+For interpretation of the model this is clearly a drawback.
+More stable procedures like nearest neighbors are typically not affected much by bagging.
+Unfortunately, the unstable models most helped by bagging are unstable because of the emphasis on interpretability, and this is lost in the bagging process.” ([Hastie, Trevor et al., 2009, p.
+305](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=305&annotation=4LX84RFV))

+“Tree-based methods partition the feature space into a set of rectangles, and then fit a simple model (like a constant) in each one.” ([Hastie, Trevor et al., 2009, p.
+324](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=324&annotation=A27D7VJP))

+“Let’s consider a regression problem with continuous response Y and inputs X1 and X2,” ([Hastie, Trevor et al., 2009, p.
+324](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=324&annotation=MVXY4839))

+“To simplify matters, we restrict attention to recursive binary partitions like that in the top right panel” ([Hastie, Trevor et al., 2009, p.
+324](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=324&annotation=6XLICF4M))

+“We first split the space into two regions, and model the response by the mean of Y in each region.” ([Hastie, Trevor et al., 2009, p.
+324](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=324&annotation=RUKJDW6J))

+“We now turn to the question of how to grow a regression tree.
+Our data consists of p inputs and a response, for each of N observations: that is, (xi, yi) for i = 1, 2, . . . , N , with xi = (xi1, xi2, . . . , xip).
+The algorithm needs to automatically decide on the splitting variables and split points, and also what topology (shape) the tree should have.
+Suppose first that we have a partition into M regions R1, R2, . . . , RM , and we model the response as a constant cm in each region: f (x) = M ∑ m=1” ([Hastie, Trevor et al., 2009, p.
+326](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=326&annotation=9JDM8LEL))

+“∑(yi − f (xi))2, it is easy to see that the best ˆ cm is just the average of yi in region Rm: ˆ cm = ave(yi|xi ∈” ([Hastie, Trevor et al., 2009, p.
+326](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=326&annotation=NA9G7NDT))

+“Now finding the best binary partition in terms of minimum sum of squares is generally computationally infeasible.
+Hence we proceed with a greedy algorithm.
+Starting with all of the data, consider a splitting variable j and split point s,” ([Hastie, Trevor et al., 2009, p.
+326](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=326&annotation=MIYD4IEF))

+“For each splitting variable, the determination of the split point s can be done very quickly and hence by scanning through all of the inputs, determination of the best pair (j, s) is feasible.” ([Hastie, Trevor et al., 2009, p.
+326](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=326&annotation=28H5RAJP))

+“Having found the best split, we partition the data into the two resulting regions and repeat the splitting process on each of the two regions.
+Then this process is repeated on all of the resulting regions.” ([Hastie, Trevor et al., 2009, p.
+326](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=326&annotation=7G75HKWE))

+“How large should we grow the tree?
+Clearly a very large tree might overfit the data, while a small tree might not capture the important structure.” ([Hastie, Trevor et al., 2009, p.
+326](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=326&annotation=NDK97SAQ))

+“Then this large tree is pruned using cost-complexity pruning, which we now describe.” ([Hastie, Trevor et al., 2009, p.
+327](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=327&annotation=LJVZXUAN))

+“Besides the size of the constituent trees, J, the other meta-parameter of gradient boosting is the number of boosting iterations M .
+Each iteration usually reduces the training risk L(fM ), so that for M large enough this risk can be made arbitrarily small.
+However, fitting the training data too well can lead to overfitting, which degrades the risk on future predictions.
+Thus, there is an optimal number M ∗ minimizing future risk that is application dependent.
+A convenient way to estimate M ∗ is to monitor prediction risk as a function of M on a validation sample.
+The value of M that minimizes this risk is taken to be an estimate of M ∗.
+This is analogous to the early stopping strategy often used with neural networks (Section 11.4)” ([Hastie, Trevor et al., 2009, p.
+383](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=383&annotation=XPVQIJ7W))

+“10.12.1 Shrinkage Controlling the value of M is not the only possible regularization strategy.
+As with ridge regression and neural networks, shrinkage techniques can be employed as well (see Sections 3.4.1 and 11.5).
+The simplest implementation of shrinkage in the context of boosting is to scale the contribution of each tree by a factor 0 < ν < 1 when it is added to the current approximation.
+That is, line 2(d) of Algorithm 10.3 is replaced by fm(x) = fm−1(x) + ν · J ∑ j=1 γjmI(x ∈ Rjm).
+(10.41) The parameter ν can be regarded as controlling the learning rate of the boosting procedure.
+Smaller values of ν (more shrinkage) result in larger training risk for the same number of iterations M .
+Thus, both ν and M control prediction risk on the training data.
+However, these parameters d” ([Hastie, Trevor et al., 2009, p.
+383](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=383&annotation=EQTQJLT3))

+“10.12 Regularization 365 not operate independently.
+Smaller values of ν lead to larger values of M for the same training risk, so that there is a tradeoff between them.” ([Hastie, Trevor et al., 2009, p.
+384](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=384&annotation=WTWRE2XE))

+“Empirically it has been found (Friedman, 2001) that smaller values of ν favor better test error, and require correspondingly larger values of M .
+In fact, the best strategy appears to be to set ν to be very small (ν < 0.1) and then choose M by early stopping.” ([Hastie, Trevor et al., 2009, p.
+384](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=384&annotation=DXHCNIPE))

+“We saw in Section 8.7 that bootstrap averaging (bagging) improves the performance of a noisy classifier through averaging.
+Chapter 15 discusses in some detail the variance-reduction mechanism of this sampling followed by averaging.
+We can exploit the same device in gradient boosting, both to improve performance and computational efficiency.
+With stochastic gradient boosting (Friedman, 1999), at each iteration we sample a fraction η of the training observations (without replacement), and grow the next tree using that subsample.
+The rest of the algorithm is identical.
+A typical value for η can be 1 2 , although for large N , η can be substantially smaller than 1 2.” ([Hastie, Trevor et al., 2009, p.
+384](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=384&annotation=LHRLAS5P))